-- (23) Whereas the smooth operation of the internal banking market requires not only legal rules but also close and regular cooperation between the competent authorities of the Member States; whereas for the consideration of problems concerning individual credit institutions the Contact Group set up between the banking supervisory authorities remains the most appropriate forum; whereas that Group is a suitable body for the mutual exchange of information provided for in Article 28; - (24) Whereas that mutual information procedure does not in any case replace the bilateral collaboration established by Article 28; whereas the competent host Member State authorities can, without prejudice to their powers of proper control, continue either, in an emergency, on their own initiative or following the initiative of the competent home Member State authorities, to verify that the activities of a credit institution established within their territories comply with the relevant laws and with the principles of sound administrative and accounting procedures and adequate internal control; - (25) Whereas it is appropriate to allow the exchange of information between the competent authorities and authorities or bodies which, by virtue of their function, help to strengthen the stability of the financial system; whereas, in order to preserve the confidential nature of the information forwarded, the list of addressees must remain within strict limits; - (26) Whereas certain behaviour, such as fraud and insider offences, are liable to affect the stability, including the integrity, of the financial system, even when involving institutions other than credit institutions; - (27) Whereas it is necessary to specify the conditions under which such exchanges of information are authorized; - (28) Whereas, where it is stipulated that information may be disclosed only with the express agreement of the competent authorities, these may, where appropriate, make their agreement subject to compliance with strict conditions;
+- (23) Whereas the smooth operation of the internal banking market requires not only legal rules but also close and regular cooperation between the competent authorities of the Member States; whereas for the consideration of problems concerning individual credit institutions the Contact Group set up between the banking supervisory authorities remains the most appropriate forum; whereas that Group is a suitable body for the mutual exchange of information provided for in Article 28; - (24) Whereas that mutual information procedure does not in any case replace the bilateral collaboration established by Article 28; whereas the competent host Member State authorities can, without prejudice to their powers of proper control, continue either, in an emergency, on their own initiative or following the initiative of the competent home Member State authorities, to verify that the activities of a credit institution established within their territories comply with the relevant laws and with the principles of sound administrative and accounting procedures and adequate internal control; - (25) Whereas it is appropriate to allow the exchange of information between the competent authorities and authorities or bodies which, by virtue of their function, help to strengthen the stability of the financial system; whereas, in order to preserve the confidential nature of the information forwarded, the list of addressees must remain within strict limits; - (26) Whereas certain behaviour, such as fraud and insider offences, is liable to affect the stability, including the integrity, of the financial system, even when involving institutions other than credit institutions; - (27) Whereas it is necessary to specify the conditions under which such exchanges of information are authorized; - (28) Whereas, where it is stipulated that information may be disclosed only with the express agreement of the competent authorities, these may, where appropriate, make their agreement subject to compliance with strict conditions; - (29) Whereas exchanges of information between, on the one hand, the competent authorities and, on the other, central banks and other bodies with a similar function in their capacity as monetary authorities and, where appropriate, other public authorities responsible for supervising payment systems should also be authorized;

+- 21. 89/646/EEC (adapted) - 22.
+89/646/EEC (adapted)

-8. 95/26/EC (adapted)
+- 8. 95/26/EC (adapted)

-9. 95/26/EC (adapted)
+- 9. 95/26/EC (adapted)

-10. 95/26/EC
+- 10. 95/26/EC

-11. 95/26/EC
+- 11. 95/26/EC

+- 12. 95/26/EC